message/iata/CH.md

 - unmarried partners of residents of Switzerland.
 They must have a written invitation from the residents in Switzerland and present proof of their relationship;
 - passengers arriving from countries other than Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, and Zimbabwe with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 More details can be found at <a href="https://tinyurl.com/hyk4cbj7">https://tinyurl.com/hyk4cbj7</a> ;
 - unvaccinated passengers younger than 18 years if they are traveling with their fully vaccinated parents/guardians;
-- passengers arriving from countries other than Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, and Zimbabwe with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 12 months before arrival.
-They must also have a positive COVID-19 PCR or rapid antigen test taken at least 4 weeks before receiving the first dose;
 - merchant seamen;
 - military personnel with a letter issued by the Federal Department of Foreign Affairs of Switzerland or the Federal Department of Defense of Switzerland.
 2. Passengers are not allowed to transit if arriving from a non-Schengen Member State to another Schengen Member State.